airbrake/airbrake/README.md

 As always, if you choose not to vendor the hoptoad_notifier gem, make sure every server you deploy to has the gem installed or your application won't start.

+The generator creates a file under `config/initializers/hoptoad.rb` configuring Hoptoad with your API key.
+This file should be checked into your version control system so that it is deployed to your staging and production environments

 ### Rails 1.2.6